NERS COVID OPERATIONS PLAN

 Masks are optional for most indoor spaces on the University of Michigan campuses.
 Certain units, such as Michigan Medicine, University Health Service, and the School of Dentistry, have local-level policies requiring masks under certain conditions.
 Individuals who have tested positive or have been exposed to COVID-19 should mask while around others through Day 10 of their isolation or self-monitoring period.
 See full policy and exceptions here.

 - In case of emergency, contact, U-M Division of Public Safety and Security (DPSS) at (734) 763-1131.
-Additional emergency contacts can be found here.

 - Use the U-M COVID-19 hotline (734-936-7000) for resources and support during the pandemic.
 The hotline provides a triage structure that allows community members to reach the appropriate unit based on their COVID-19-related needs and follows the recommendation of the Campus Health Response Committee.